tarunbharadwaj/Find-Your-University/Readme.md

-# This is the Backend part of the application
+# This is Both FrontEnd and BackEnd part of the application